 & pushes this command into the background but doesn’t detach it from your user.
 You can verify this by typing

 jobs into the terminal.
-It’ll show the command running in the background.
+It’ll show the command running in the background as we saw before.

 & After a Command with /dev/null

 This does not prevent the command from closing when the terminal closes.
-However, like mentioned above, it’s possible to use
+However, as mentioned above, it’s possible to use

 Nohup, with & and /dev/null